Experience Programs Information for Prospective Students

 Pharmacy Malpractice Insurance

 Throughout the Doctor of Pharmacy program, students are required to have pharmacy malpractice insurance which will cover participation in all approved college related experiences.
 This insurance coverage is provided to enrolled students through a blanket policy negotiated by the College of Pharmacy.
-Students in the first two professional years of the curriculum will be assessed an $11.00 annual charge on their student account each fall.
-Once students reach the third professional year of the curriculum, the College of Pharmacy will cover the cost of the policy.
+Students throughout the professional years of the curriculum will be assessed an $11.00 annual charge on their student account each fall.

 Pharmacy Database Charge